kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 - Team 8 — 8, 15, 19
 - Team 9 — 9, 12, 21

-Owners may choose to draft a driver or an F1 team with any of their picks during the draft, but each owner must acquire two drivers and one team in the draft.
+Owners may choose to draft a driver or an F1 constructor with any of their picks during the draft, but each owner must acquire two drivers and one constructor in the draft.

 ---